 Environmental, social, and governance (ESG) investing is a good example of a recent investment innovation that appears to be generating some disillusionment, even as it is embraced by the financial services industry.
 Advocates make strong claims regarding the financial performance of ESG portfolios and their ability to affect social change.
 Naysayers point to inconsistent ESG metrics, particularly noisy data, and the entanglement of ESG factors with standard risk factors, as reasons to question much of the reported ESG portfolio performance.
-Moreover, lack of standardized ESG metrics creates opportunities for greenwashing by companies less interested in pursuing legitimate ESG objectives, than in building brand by meeting minimum criteria for a metric that may be easy to game.
-Finally, the vast, internally inconsistent array of ESG issues makes it difficult or perhaps impossible to design ESG investment strategies with broad appeal.
+Moreover, lack of standardized ESG metrics creates opportunities for greenwashing by companies less interested in pursuing legitimate ESG objectives than in building brand by meeting minimum criteria for a metric that may be easy to game.
+The vast, internally inconsistent array of ESG issues makes it difficult or perhaps impossible to design ESG investment strategies with broad appeal.
+Finally, there is a growing tension between engagement, which requires investment in companies whose policies an investor wants to change, and divestment from or downweighting of those companies.
 These considerations make ESG investing inherently complex.